cortlandstarrett/mc/doc/notes/8540_java/8540_java_ant.md

 part of the compiler which generates all of the structural portions of the model and inserts the generated action bodies.
 By the end of this work, MC-Java will also work similarly in two phases, leveraging the extended `mcmc`.

+If `mcmc` is not present, MC3020 runs fully by RSL queries/templates. `mcmc` is actually derived from the RSL source and compiled.
+In this way, MC3020 is only _enhanced_ by `mcmc`, but it is not dependent on `mcmc` to function.
+MC3020 loads instances of the OOA of OOA and then populates instances of the Translation Extensions model.
+This model contains extra classes and attributes useful for code generation.

 4. Requirements
 ---------------